Leonid Ilyichev (politician): Foreign ministry

 Ilyichev frequently traveled to the People's Republic of China, as the Soviet Union tested the potential for a reconciliation for the Sino-Soviet split.
 Ilyichev would make several uneventful visits to the country in 1974 and 1975.
 His most notable visit occurred in early October 1982, Ilyichev was sent as the head of an envoy to China for preliminary political consultations between China and the Soviet Union.
 General Secretary Leonid Brezhnev believed that the meetings could provide "common sense, mutual respect and mutual advantage", and hoped they could serve as a basis for reconciliation of the Sino-Soviet split.
 The consultations covered three key disputes China had with the Soviet Union: the Union's support of the Vietnamese occupation of Cambodia, the stationing of Soviet troops in the People's Republic of Mongolia, and the high number of Soviet troops on the Chinese border.
 Ilyichev's counterpart from China was Minister of Foreign Affairs Qian Qichen, the two frequently speaking with each other both within and outside formal meetings.
-Little was accomplished during the initial conference, however Qichen considers it to be the first step to normalized relations between the Soviet Union and China.
-Ilyichev would continue traveling to China to lead normalization talks, meeting with Wu Xueqian in October 1983, and Qichen again in October 1985.
+Little was accomplished during the initial conference, however Qian considers it to be the first step to normalized relations between the Soviet Union and China.
+Ilyichev would continue traveling to China to lead normalization talks, meeting with Wu Xueqian in October 1983, and Qian again in October 1985.

 During the late 70s and early 80s, Ilyichev was also significantly involved in diplomacy to Southern Africa.
 In 1982, he led the first quadripartite meetings between the USSR, Cuba, Angola, and SWAPO to discuss strategy and support.